donhk1011/UniversalTransferLearningLab/_pages/openings.md

 <h4>Our lab is looking for students who</h4>
 <ul>
-  <li>are seeking individuals who possess enthusiasm, skill, and determination to join our group!</li>
+  <li> possess enthusiasm, skill, and determination to join our group!</li>
   <li> are expected to publish 1+ paper in top-tiered conferences </li>

 </ul>